 Students have a limited right to work

-Further information: Residence permit application for studies.
+Further information: Working and internships during studies.
 Finnish Immigration Service.